Microbial community and hemorrhoids

 Step 1: Microbial balance and intestinal environment

-Step 2: Mucosa as a contact surface
+Step 2: Mucous membrane as a contact surface

-Step 3: Irritation instead of inflammation
+Step 3: Irritation Instead of Inflammation

 Mucosal irritations are not automatically inflammatory diseases.
 They are often functional irritation states characterized by burning, itching, or an unpleasant feeling of pressure.
 A microbial imbalance can promote these irritation states by lowering the mucosa's irritation threshold.